BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/README.md

    - **A re-balance of guns**, both the base weapon types and a look at every unique gun, with the goal of making some individual items more unique compared to everything else.
 A few unique items have been replaced with new ones, a lot of them are redefined with new unique stats, and there's even a number of totally new legendary guns that don't replace anything.
 Try out items or weapon part combinations you would never use otherwise.

    - **Refined/reworked character skill trees**.
-Not shying away from adding new stuff to characters, but also trying to keep the overall idea of the character the same wherever possible.
-More ways to build the same character is in 100% of situations a good thing.
+Not shying away from adding new stuff to characters, but also trying to keep the overall idea of the character the same wherever possible; more ways to build the same character is in 100% of situations a good thing.
 All of this also extends to every class mod.

 *Gaige and Maya are the most changed ones, and i am the most proud of Maya.
 So that is what i would personally recommend playing the mod with if you're starting a new character.
 If you dislike Gaige then that is another thing you could try out and see if you like it more than vanilla.*